protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 ### Inspect the Root

-Now that you have the root CID for the website ipld.io, you can inspect the DAG that makes up the data stored on IPFS
+Now that you have the root CID for the website ipld.io, you can inspect the DAG that makes up the data stored on IPFS.

 ```